 After rinsing, ensure the printed part is dry and free of solvent residue.
 It is recommended to us compressed air to dry pieces after rinsing.

 Post-curing is a UV-light treatment to ensure that the resin materials obtain full polymer conversion.
 Through this process, the residual monomer content is reduced to a minimum and the highest mechanical properties are obtained.

 1. Perform the Core Series Post Printing and DuraVat Cleaning Procedures to remove resin from the print.
 Resin remaining on the print will cause post cure surface finish issues.

-2. Fill the glass dish with tap water.
+2. Fill the glass dish with distilled water.

 3. Submerge the model under water which improves the curing process and reduces curing time.